antononcube/Raku-Math-NIntegrate/README.md

 framework in Raku that has unique features is achievable, worthy, and rewarding.

-I also plan to write a book that describes in detail is the software architecture decisions for a numerical integration framework development that is going to use this library
+I also plan to write a book that describes in detail is the software architecture decisions for a numerical integration framework development that is going to use this library.

 ------